bazineta/js8call/README.md

      another device, this should allow temporarily missing devices or forgetting to switch on devices before starting JS8Call to be handled more cleanly.
   2. Enumerating  audio devices is expensive and on Linux may take many seconds per device.
-     To avoid lengthy blocking behaviour until it is absolutely necessary, audio devices are not enumerated until one of the "Settings->Audio" device drop-down lists is opened.
+     To avoid lengthy blocking behavior until it is absolutely necessary, audio devices are not enumerated until one of the "Settings->Audio" device drop-down lists is opened.
      Elsewhere when devices must be discovered the enumeration stops as soon as the configured device is  discovered.
 A status bar message is posted when audio devices are being enumerated